History of books in Brazil: The start of publishing activity

 About 60 years later, Recife had the first printer of Brazil according to historians Ferreira de Carvalho and Pereira da Costa, but the identity of the printer is not known.
 Serafim Leite, in "Arts and Workshops of the Jesuits in Brazil,", says the printer worked from 1703 to 1706, and argues that the typesetter was a Jesuit, Antonio da Costa, but there is no proof, however, the existence of such a printer.

 In Rio de Janeiro, in 1747, there is definitive evidence is available that there was a printer, via leaflets printed at the time.
 The printer was Antonio Isidoro da Fonseca, a recognized typographer of Lisbon, who had sold his business and come to [Brazil].
 Isidoro had problems in Lisbon, with the Inquisition, being considered as "The Jew" editor.
-Antonio Jose da Silva, of Rio, was born in 1703 from a family of converted Jews, and that turned out to be burned later in an auto de fé of the Inquisition on 19 October 1739.
+Antonio Jose da Silva, of Rio, was born in 1705 from a family of converted Jews, and that turned out to be burned later in an auto de fé of the Inquisition on 19 October 1739.
 At the time, the governor of [Rio de Janeiro] and [Minas Gerais], Gomes Freire de Andrade, was interested in stimulating the intellectual life of the city of Rio de Janeiro.
 He encouraged the creation of Academia dos felizes in 1736, which became the Academia dos Selectos in 1752, which met at the Palácio do Governo itself.
+It was also at this time that Ângela do Amaral Rangel became the first and only woman to participate in this academy.
 Concrete proof of the existence of printing was a leaflet, 1747, whose authorship is attributed to Luiz Antonio Rosado, and a so-called volume "Hoc est Conclusiones real entity Metaphysicae, praeside RGM Francisco de Faria" in 1747.
 There are two other works, referring to bishop [Antonio do Desterro Malheyro].
 As soon as the news reached Lisbon, however, there was order to close the letterpress, because printing in the colony was not considered appropriate at the time.